smith-nathanh/tldwatch/USER_CONFIGURATION.md

 - `mistral:7b`
 - Any model you have installed locally

-## How Configuration Priority Works
+## Priority and Configuration Resolution

 Settings are resolved in this order (highest to lowest priority):